opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 - Default value: false
 - Valid values: `false`, `true`

-## Enable/Disable Local Model feature
+## Enable a local model

-This setting allows admin to enable/disable the local model feature on the cluster.
-It is by default set to `true`.
-When disabled, users will not be able to register/deploy/predict any local model.
+This setting allows a cluster admin to enable running local models on the cluster.
+When this setting is `false`, users will not be able to run register, deploy, or predict operations on any local model.

 ### Setting